The Cost of Information: The Case of Constant Marginal Costs: Discussion of the Continuity Axiom

 Our continuity axiom may seem technical, and in a sense it is.
 However, there are some interesting technical subtleties involved with its choice.
 Indeed, it seems that a more natural choice of topology would be the topology of \emph{weak convergence} of likelihood ratios.
 Under that topology, two experiments would be close if they had close expected utilities for decision problems with continuous bounded utilities.
 The disadvantage of this topology is that \emph{no cost }that satisfies the rest of the axioms is continuous in this topology.
 To see this, consider the sequence of experiments in which a coin (whose bias depends on the state) is tossed $n$ times with probability $1/n$, and otherwise is not tossed at all.
 Under our axioms these experiments all have the same cost\textemdash the cost of tossing the coin once.
 However, in the weak topology these experiments converge to the trivial experiment that yields no information and therefore has zero cost.

 In fact, even the stronger \emph{total variation} topology suffers from the same problem, which is demonstrated using the same sequence of experiments.
 Therefore, one must consider a \emph{finer }topology (which makes for a weaker continuity assumption), which we do by also requiring the first $N$ moments to converge.
 Note that increasing $N$ makes for a finer topology and therefore a weaker continuity assumption, and that our results hold for all $N>0$.
-An even stronger topology (which requires the convergence of all moments) is used by \citet*{mattner1999dedicated,mattner2004cumulants} to find additive linear functionals on the space of all random variables on $\mathbb{R}$.
+An even stronger topology (which requires the convergence of all moments) is used by \citet*{mattner1999dedicated,mattner2004cumulants} to characterize all continuous additive linear functionals on the space of all random variables on $\mathbb{R}$.

 Nevertheless, the continuity axiom is technical.
-We state here without proof that it is not required when there are only two states, and we conjecture that it is not required in general.
+As we show in Theorem~\ref{thm:repr-bayes} it is not required when there are only two states, and we conjecture that it is not required in general.